fal-ai/dbt-fal/README.md

       fal:
         scripts:
           - send_slack_message.py
-          - another_python_script.py # will be ran after the first script
+          - another_python_script.py # will be run after the first script
 ```

 `fal` also provides useful helpers within the Python context to seamlessly interact with dbt models: `ref("my_dbt_model_name")` will pull a dbt model into your Python script as a [`pandas.DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).

 ## Model scripts selection

-By default, the `fal run` command runs the Python scripts as a post-hook, **only** on the models that were ran on the last `dbt run`; that means that if you are using model selectors, `fal` will only run on the models `dbt` ran.
+By default, the `fal run` command runs the Python scripts as a post-hook, **only** on the models that were run on the last `dbt run`; that means that if you are using model selectors, `fal` will only run on the models `dbt` ran.
 To achieve this, fal needs the dbt-generated file `run_results.json` available.

 If you are running `fal` in a clean environment (no `run_results.json` available) or just want to specify which models you want to run the scripts for, `fal` handles [dbt's selection flags](https://docs.getdbt.com/reference/node-selection/syntax) for `dbt run` as well as offering an extra flag for just running _all_ models: